Menu

 Global plastic production must be capped and gradually reduced.

-Despite current pledges and waste management capacity increases, planned production increases will lead to plastic pollution tripling by 2040.
+Despite current pledges and waste management capacity increases, planned production increases will lead to plastic pollution almost doubling by 2040.
 This trajectory is unacceptable, and production capacity capping is necessary to reduce plastic pollution over time.

 Recommendation 2